ofirgall/learn-nvim/chapters/02-basic-config.md

 * [nvim-autopairs](https://github.com/windwp/nvim-autopairs) - Auto pair, when typing a pair, eg: `(`, add the closure and set the cursor in between.
 (Included in LunarVim)

 ##### Programming languages support
-Some languages has plugins to support them specific, usually the plugin setup the LSP server (read below), make sure you don't setup the LSP more than once.
-I recommend to skip the LSP setup of the plugin and set it by yourself/mason.
+Some languages have plugins to support them specifically, usually the plugin takes care of the LSP setup (read below), so make sure you don't setup the LSP more than once.
+I recommend to skip the LSP setup of the plugin and set it up yourself or with mason.

 * [rust-tools](https://github.com/simrat39/rust-tools.nvim)
 * [flutter-tools](https://github.com/akinsho/flutter-tools.nvim)